LinnSilver/Project1-Farrier/README.md

 ## ![Price list](assets/images/readme-images/prices.jpg)

 ### Contact form
-With some additional information for the customer that if she/he likes, it's perfectly fine to send a text message on phone number.
+The contact form gives the user the opportunity to ask to be contacted.
+The user is asked to provide their name, phone number, email address and some additional information about their hours, when sending a message.
+The red star* tells the user that the information is required to fill in, to send the message.
+Sending the message will result in a new tab (at the moment the user is shown the formdump.codeinstitute.net page with the data they submitted displayed) showing the form result.
 ## ![Contact form](assets/images/readme-images/contact-form.jpg)

 ### Footer
 Contain an easy to find phone number and media links to Facebook and Instagram.
-The external links will open a new page, the aria-label inform of this.
+The external links will open in a new page, the aria-label inform of this.
+(At the moment, the media links will open the company start page.)
 ## ![Footer](assets/images/readme-images/footer.jpg)

 ### Features to implement later